 THAT is how difficult it was for Horse-Juno to get on that trailer.
 As the human in situations like this, you get to practice being a multi-dimensional being.
 You need to be firmly in the energetic/spirit realm to support their soul’s journey, whilst bringing your whole self, and every tool in your toolbox, in the physical realm to support the physical horse to accomplish something supremely challenging.

 Throughout this process, Juno’s mum – Audelina – hung back and watched calmly and intently.
 Juno’s dad, Montaro, got on the trailer with me first, fairly easily, and ate hay in the far stall the entire time.
 Montaro just needed to go in and out a couple of times and then he was ready for me to close the door of his stall.
-Uncle Jax got on next into the middle stall – higher energy and a tad impatient (which is classic Jax) – but Güliz supported him through it and helped him stay calm during Juno’s trailer-loading process.
+Uncle Jax got on next into the middle stall – higher energy and a tad impatient (which is classic Jax) – but he somehow managed to stay calm during Juno’s trailer-loading process.
 And then Juno’s initiation experience was entirely up to him – with Cobra present for support, but also to say, “It’s okay if you can’t do it Juno, I’ll go instead.”

 I can’t even explain how I helped Juno get on that trailer – he was haltered because we were on the side of the road, and he asked me to attach a rope, but I never pulled on the rope.
 It required every ounce of physical body language training I possessed, along with every smidge of energetic/ki/breathwork, combined together with exquisite timing as directed from the spiritual/energy realm, to support him in this objective.